Kunch/Basquiat_Style_GAN/README.md

 ---------------------------------------------------------
 **** Additional ****
--> The discriminator for the data _selection part could be choosen in the folder 'model'.
-The graph images are considered for the number of model.
+-- The discriminator for the data _selection part could be choosen in the folder 'model'.
+The graph images are considered for the number of model.The number of model between 450-500 is reccommend
-   The number of model between 450-500 is reccommend -> The online colab source code  will be available until 2021.
+-- The online colab source code  will be available until 2021.

 Writer :
 - Kunch Ringrod 58070501105